Over the last five years, more than 35,000 new beds have come into operation in student accommodation

 -

-In 2025, the upward trend in supply in the student accommodation sector continued, with the opening of 22 sites providing around 7,700 new beds.
-At the end of that year, 1,169 student accommodation sites were in operation, with 132,335 beds.
+In 2025, the upward trend in supply in the student accommodation sector continued, with the opening of 22 sites adding around 7,700 new beds.
+At the end of that year, 1,169 student accommodation sites were in operation, offering 132,335 beds.

 -